dautroc/simple-note-vscode/README.md

     *   Most actions are available via context menus within the Note Explorer.
     *   Dedicated icons for common actions in the Note Explorer's title bar.

-## Requirements

-*   Visual Studio Code version 1.96.0 or higher.

-## Installation

-1. Open Visual Studio Code.
-2. Go to the Extensions view (Ctrl+Shift+X or Cmd+Shift+X).
-3. Search for "Simple Note VSCode".
-4. Click "Install".

-Alternatively, you can download the `.vsix` file from the [releases page](https://github.com/dautroc/simple-note-vscode/releases) and install it manually via `Extensions: Install from VSIX...` command in VS Code.

 ## Usage

 1.  **Configure your notes directory**: